RHEAGROUP/CDP4-SDK-Community-Edition-Samples/README.md

 You will be prompted with this list after each operation for the convenience.
 Commands are case sensitive and there is no autocompletion functionality.

-## CDP4-SDK-GraphViz
+## COMET-SDK-GraphViz

-A .NET Core command line application that demonstrates how to access an online CDP4 Server, select an **Engineering Model** and **Iteration** and generate a **dot** file that can be parsed by [GraphViz](https://graphviz.gitlab.io/) to generate a "graphical" representation of an explicit option tree.
+A .NET Core command line application that demonstrates how to access an online COMET Server, select an **Engineering Model** and **Iteration** and generate a **dot** file that can be parsed by [GraphViz](https://graphviz.gitlab.io/) to generate a "graphical" representation of an explicit option tree.